home-automation-india/home-automation-india.github.io/index.md

 ## Creating a new tutorial
 A quick how-to for writing a new tutorial.
 - Step 1: Find the appropriate subdirectory to place it, create one if it doesn't exist already (see instructions below).
-- Step 2: If you have multiple resources for a tutorial (eg images, videos, YAML files), then create a folder for the same.
-You will create a markdown file in this folder.
-If the above isn't hold, you can just create a new file in the parent folder.
+- Step 2: Create a folder for your tutorial.
+You will use this folder to place all resources (images / YAML files etc.).
+Create a markdown file in this folder (maybe with the same name as folder).
 - Step 3: Create the documentation using markdown.
 - Step 4: Linking the doc in the navigation bar.
 Add the following to the top of your file.
 You can find the <ParentName> by going to the directory and looking for `index.md` file.
 ```